Chlorine: Chlorine fluorides

-Chlorine trifluoride (ClF_{3}) is a volatile colourless molecular liquid which melts at −76.3 °C and boils at 11.8 °C. It may be formed by directly fluorinating gaseous chlorine or chlorine monofluoride at 200–300 °C. One of the most reactive chemical compounds known, the list of elements it sets on fire is diverse, containing hydrogen, potassium, phosphorus, arsenic, antimony, sulfur, selenium, tellurium, bromine, iodine, and powdered molybdenum, tungsten, rhodium, iridium, and iron.
+Chlorine trifluoride (ClF3) is a volatile colourless molecular liquid which melts at −76.3 C and boils at 11.8 °C. It may be formed by directly fluorinating gaseous chlorine or chlorine monofluoride at 200–300 °C. One of the most reactive chemical compounds known, the list of elements it sets on fire is diverse, containing hydrogen, potassium, phosphorus, arsenic, antimony, sulfur, selenium, tellurium, bromine, iodine, and powdered molybdenum, tungsten, rhodium, iridium, and iron.
 It will also ignite water, along with many substances which in ordinary circumstances would be considered chemically inert such as asbestos, concrete, glass, and sand.
 When heated, it will even corrode noble metals as palladium, platinum, and gold, and even the noble gases xenon and radon do not escape fluorination.
 An impermeable fluoride layer is formed by sodium, magnesium, aluminium, zinc, tin, and silver, which may be removed by heating.
 Nickel, copper, and steel containers are usually used due to their great resistance to attack by chlorine trifluoride, stemming from the formation of an unreactive layer of metal fluoride.
 Its reaction with hydrazine to form hydrogen fluoride, nitrogen, and chlorine gases was used in experimental rocket engine, but has problems largely stemming from its extreme hypergolicity resulting in ignition without any measurable delay.
 Today, it is mostly used in nuclear fuel processing, to oxidise uranium to uranium hexafluoride for its enriching and to separate it from plutonium, as well as in the semiconductor industry, where it is used to clean chemical vapour deposition chambers.
-It can act as a fluoride ion donor or acceptor (Lewis base or acid), although it does not dissociate appreciably into ClF_{2}^{+} and ClF_{4}^{−} ions.
+It can act as a fluoride ion donor or acceptor (Lewis base or acid), although it does not dissociate appreciably into ClF_{2}+ and ClF_{4}- ions.

-Chlorine pentafluoride (ClF_{5}) is made on a large scale by direct fluorination of chlorine with excess fluorine gas at 350 °C and 250 atm, and on a small scale by reacting metal chlorides with fluorine gas at 100–300 °C. It melts at −103 °C and boils at −13.1 °C. It is a very strong fluorinating agent, although it is still not as effective as chlorine trifluoride.
+Chlorine pentafluoride (ClF5) is made on a large scale by direct fluorination of chlorine with excess fluorine gas at 350 °C and 250 atm, and on a small scale by reacting metal chlorides with fluorine gas at 100–300 °C. It melts at −103 °C and boils at −13.1 °C. It is a very strong fluorinating agent, although it is still not as effective as chlorine trifluoride.
 Only a few specific stoichiometric reactions have been characterised.
-Arsenic pentafluoride and antimony pentafluoride form ionic adducts of the form [ClF_{4}]^{+}[MF_{6}]^{−} (M = As, Sb) and water reacts vigorously as follows:
+Arsenic pentafluoride and antimony pentafluoride form ionic adducts of the form [ClF4]+[MF6]- (M = As, Sb) and water reacts vigorously as follows: